 • engaging study in Judaica, experiential learning, nonprofit leadership, and administration from renowned faculty

-• a close-knit, caring, pluralistic community of colleagues who, as a cohort of learners, participate in professional seminars, field experiences, and social events
+• a close-knit, caring, non-denominational community of colleagues who, as a cohort of learners, participate in professional seminars, field experiences, and social events

 • significant work experience through their practicum, which includes meaningful work projects, mentoring, and professional development